RPasecky/RPasecky.github.io/_posts/2018-1-19-Playgrounds-with-CocoaPods.md

 ## Step 1.
 Create a Playground

-- Open XCode
+- Open *Xcode*
-- Go to File => New => Playground.
+- Go to File &rarr; New &rarr; Playground.
 - Name the playground whatever you want (e.g. 'CoolAppPlayground') and save it in the root directory of your App.
 - Finally Drag it into your open XCode Project next to your .xcodeproject file

-Note: XCode 9 removed the ability to create a new playground within your project, this method it still easy enough and gives the same effect.
+Note: Xcode 9 removed the ability to create a new playground within your project, this method it still easy enough and gives the same effect.

 Once you have a playground in your project you should be able to run interactive code from within your typical project window.
 Try it out to make sure you didn't run into any unexpected obstacles before moving forward.